hpcleuven/VscDocumentation/source/compute/terminal/mobaxterm_access.rst

    terminal tab) you will find on the left sidebar (in the 'Sessions' tab) a shortcut to the session you just setup.
-From now on, when you open MobaXterm, you can just double click that shortcut and you will start a remote session on the :ref:`VSC cluster <hardware>` that you used in previous steps.
+From now on, when you open MobaXterm, you can just double click that shortcut and you will start a remote session on the VSC cluster that you used in previous steps.

    To create a direct shortcut on your desktop (optional), right click on the saved session name and choose